bisakhmondal/blog.bisakh/data/blog/aws-lambda-apisix.md

 ### Plugin with Authorization via AWS IAM Access Secrets

-`aws-lambda` plugin also supports authorization of the lambda resources via AWS IAM access keys.
-This requires an IAM access key which is generated from the AWS web console or any third party plugin that can generate access keys on behalf of the AWS root user (of course thorugh another IAM).
+`aws-lambda` plugin also supports the authorization of the lambda resources via AWS IAM access keys.
+This requires an IAM access key which is generated from the AWS web console or any third-party plugin that can generate access keys on behalf of the AWS root user (of course through another IAM).
 To create an APISIX route with the IAM authorization, see the example:

 ```shell
 # enable aws lambda for a route via iam authorization